guiglass/UPyPlot/README.md

 **Prerequisites:**

-* This was built using Unity 2017, but earlier versions should support the feature set.
+* Example was created using Unity 2017, but earlier versions should support the feature set.
 * Python 2.7 with MatPlotLib and NumPy installed.
 * The was only tested on C# scripts.